Seismic Shock

 Hope Not Hate has more on the very real threat of the BNP gaining seats in up-and-coming European elections, and what you can do to help defeat the BNP in 2009.

-Pingback by Flatulence: BNP Vicar at Barton in the Beans Baptist Church « Bartholomew’s Notes on Religion — March 16, 2009 @ 11:52 pm | Reply
+1. Pingback: Flatulence: BNP Vicar at Barton in the Beans Baptist Church « Bartholomew’s Notes on Religion

 2. Reverend Robert West was suspended from the Tory Party for addressing a BNP meeting.
 He went on to set up the Christian Council of Britain, which although claiming to represent ‘Christian values,’ was little more than a front group for the racist policies of the BNP.